 My current research interests are related to the study of the cosmological large-scale structure using statistical data analysis tools.
 I am particularly interested in the initial conditions from which the large-scale structure originates, its formation history and the description of the cosmic web.

 Bayesian large-scale structure inference and cosmic web analysis

 Inférence bayésienne et analyse des grandes structures de l'UniversMy PhD

 Simbelmynë is a publicly-available simulator to generate synthetic galaxy survey data.
 A more detailed description of the code can be found on its homepage, hosted on this website.Public data and software

 The BORG SDSS data release

-This website hosts the repository for the BORG SDSS data release, a set of data products that follow a chrono-cosmographic analysis of the three-dimensional large-scale structure of the nearby Universe.Public data and software
+This website hosts the BORG SDSS data release, a set of data products that follow a chrono-cosmographic analysis of the three-dimensional large-scale structure of the nearby Universe.Public data and software

 Charting the unseen skyNovember 2017

 Cosmologists from the U.K., France and Germany have come up with new maps of how dark matter moves throughout the universe.Continue reading